Accessibility & Translation

 Director of People and Engagement, Broadway Malyan

-Sanna leads the global People and Engagement strategy for Architecture, Urban Planning and Design firm Broadway Malyan where she is also an equity partner.
 Prior to moving into the creative sector was leading HR functions in private banking and fund management at the Swedish global bank Handelsbanken.
-Her Board engagements include her work as a Trustee at the social mobility organisation Making the Leap and UK Social Mobility Awards.
-Additionally she is an Executive Coach and leadership & change consultant.
+Her Board engagements include her work as a Trustee at the social mobility organisation Making the Leap and the UK Social Mobility Awards.
+Additionally, she is an Executive Coach and leadership and change consultant.

 Our Governors